-This lab-based/inquiry physics course is structured so that students actively engage in scientific and engineering practices and apply crosscutting concepts to deepen their understanding of core ideas.
+This lab- and inquiry-based physics course is structured so that students actively engage in scientific and engineering practices and apply crosscutting concepts to deepen their understanding of core ideas.
 The learning experiences provided for students will engage them with fundamental questions about the world and with how scientists have investigated and found answers to those questions.
-Students will carry out scientific investigations and engineering design projects related to core ideas in physics and use basic algebraic skills.
-The course will focus on forces and motion; types of interaction; energy; electricity and magnetism; and waves and their application.
+As an algebra-based physics course, students will carry out scientific investigations and engineering design projects related to core ideas in physics and apply mathematics to deepen conceptual understanding.
+Problem solving will require solid mathematical skills in creating and analyzing graphs, algebraic equations, and basic algebraic functions, with an introduction to basic geometry.
+The topics this course will focus on include forces and motion; types of interaction; energy; electricity and magnetism; and waves and their application.